daledesilva/obsidian_google-keep-import/README.md

 - Clone this repo.
 - `npm i` to install dependencies
 - `npm run dev` to start compilation in watch mode.
+- Copy the `dist` folder to your vault's plugins folder, or read the instructions inside `src/static/.hotreload/`